- NAME: Elizabeth Taylor

 Largely retired from the world of acting, Taylor received numerous awards for her body of work.
 In 1993 she received the American Film Institute's Life Achievement Award.
 In 2000 she was made Dame Commander of the Order of the British Empire (DBE).

 Taylor overcame a litany of health problems throughout the 90s, from diabetes to congestive heart failure.
 She had both hips replaced, and in 1997 had a brain tumor removed.
+In October 2009, Taylor, who has four children, underwent successful heart surgery.
+In early 2011, Taylor again experienced heart problems.

 profile name: Elizabeth Taylor profile occupation: